quantmind/pulsar/docs/source/tutorials/benchmarking.rst

 Test Concurrency
 ======================

-The simpliest way to benchmark pulsar is to use the :ref:`HttpBin <tutorials-httpbin>` example application.
+The simplest way to benchmark pulsar is to use the :ref:`HttpBin <tutorials-httpbin>` example application.
 It is a web server responding to several urls::

     python manage.py -b :9060